 Dark Days Are Ahead For The High Sheriff

-The High Sheriff and her thugs have worked very hard this week on their wicked ways.
-They are busted again.
+The High Sheriff and her thugs have worked very hard this week in their wicked ways.
+They have been busted again.
 It is hard to understand how a Chaplain for the Alabama Sheriff's Association can be so corrupt and yet call herself a Chaplain.
 Yep!
 It's true.
 Read on.

 The walls, as they say, are closing in on Sheriff Ana Franklin.
 If the Inmate Food Fund isn’t the reason for her downfall, then maybe it will be the wreck she had in Bay Minette last June.
 Or the lawsuit filed against her by Straightline Drywall and Acoustical.
 Or, for that matter, any number of the other offenses she has committed against the honest, hard-working citizens of Morgan County.
 The question is not whether she is going to jail, but when?

 Whether it’s next week or next month or whenever it’s still inevitable.
 And at that point, I’m sure she’s gonna want some company to come see her behind bars, but let’s face it…who’s actually gonna take the time to come and visit?

 Even if he’s not in jail himself, Cousin Greg’s not gonna come and see her.
 Because he’s already been to prison and he knows firsthand what it’s like.

 Bones might be willing to come see her, but would Jodi really let her husband visit another woman in prison?

 Blake, I imagine, will probably still be too busy, locked in hand-to-hand combat with the FBI, on the front steps of the Morgan County Sheriff’s Office to come and visit.

 Berzett might even be willing to come.
 If he has time for that [EXPLETIVE].

 Since Booger has reportedly resigned from the ALEA, he might be willing to visit.
 If he’s not in jail himself.
 Or if Ana was not still head over heels in love with Charlie, instead of him.